 In his role, Price is focused on building a more thriving future for local families, which includes economic growth and opportunity, increasing affordable housing, working to reduce homelessness and defending the rights of immigrants.
 His agenda is guided by his deep-rooted desire to make South LA a vibrant place where people want to live, work and play.

-To address homelessness, Price has implemented portable toilets and hand washing stations, and mobile shower locations.
+To address homelessness, Price has implemented portable toilets, hand washing stations, and mobile hygiene trailers.
 He established three "Safe Parking" programs in the District; and he continues to work with property owners, City and County staff, and local community stakeholders to identify permanent and temporary housing solutions, as well as emergency shelter sites.
+Bringing Hope to Hope Street, the first “A Bridge Home” (ABH) facility in District 9 opened in March of 2020.
+The structure provides temporary shelter to 100 homeless men and women from the community and helps them transition into permanent supportive housing.
+The Councilman is also exploring utilizing two empty lots for the use of pallet shelters to house the homeless.